0xdopewilly/kaiavote-blockchain-voting/replit.md

-# CryptoVote - Academic Blockchain Voting Platform
+# CryptoVote on KAIA - Academic Blockchain Voting Platform

 ## Overview

 This is a web-based blockchain voting platform designed for academic settings, enabling students to vote for positions like Class Presidents, Departmental Presidents, Faculty Presidents, and Financial Secretaries.
-The platform leverages blockchain technology for secure, transparent, and immutable voting while providing a user-friendly interface for voter registration, wallet connection, and real-time vote tracking.
+The platform leverages KAIA Chain technology for secure, transparent, and immutable voting with ultra-low gas fees, while providing a user-friendly interface for voter registration, wallet connection, and real-time vote tracking.

-**Status: Fully Operational with Admin Dashboard** - All core functionality working successfully with ZKP privacy protection, Monad Testnet integration, and complete administrative oversight capabilities.
+**Status: Fully Operational with KAIA Integration** - All core functionality working successfully with ZKP privacy protection, KAIA Kairos Testnet integration, neon lime brand theme, and complete administrative oversight capabilities.

 ## Recent Changes